farkinga/copypasta/_posts/2023-01-01-bush-friends-saudis.md

+---
+layout:     post
-# The Bushes were Friends with the Saudis
+title:      The Bushes were Friends with the Saudis
+---

 There's two kinds of conspiracy theorists here: